babylonhealth/ios-playbook/Cookbook/Proposals/MultilineArgumentsBracket_SwiftLint_rule.md

   comment: "normalize the display"
 )
 ```
-This is all about having parameters/arguments in seprate lines when we define/call multiple parameters/arguments functions.
+This is all about having parameters/arguments in separate lines when we define/call multiple parameters/arguments functions.

-This time, the following examples show what else triggers the rule and how can this be fixed.
+This time, the following examples show what else triggers the rule and how this can be fixed.
 Keep in mind that this is a list of changes which are not defined in the `Function Definition` or `Function Call` sections of the [StyleGuide](https://github.com/Babylonpartners/ios-playbook/tree/master/Cookbook/Style-guide#function-declarations), and so the style guide will need to be updated accordingly.
 I would say sometimes the code before a fix is more readable than after SwiftLint's fix.

  1. **Trailing closure argument**:
 ```swift